How frustrating is when you want to make your favorite latte, but the Nespresso milk frother is not working properly!

 The heating component is a copper strip printed on an electric circuit.

-The heating component might get damaged if you use it in excess or sometimes may be because of irregular electricity loads.
+The heating component might get damaged if you use it in excess or because of irregular electricity loads.

 Unscrew the milk frother and get access to the PCB.
 You can easily spot the burnt heating element.